Locked down in China’s Xi’an amid coronavirus outbreak, residents subsist on deliveries of vegetables

 The approach comes at a cost, however, especially given the specter of more-transmissible variants.
 All nonessential production has been suspended in Xi’an, according to state media, and U.S. chipmaker Micron and Korean electronics giant Samsung have warned of disruptions as their facilities in the area have been affected.

-The number of coronavirus infections in Xi’an — an ancient Silk Road city known for the terra-cotta warriors — may seem minuscule compared with other countries: Xi’an reported 155 new cases on Wednesday, bringing its total to over 1,100.
+The number of coronavirus infections in Xi’an — an ancient Silk Road city known for the terra cotta warriors — may seem minuscule compared with other countries: Xi’an reported 155 new cases on Wednesday, bringing its total to over 1,100.
 New York City, which has fewer residents than Xi’an, tallied a record 39,591 new cases the same day.

 But everything is relative.
 Xi’an was the source of all but one case of domestic coronavirus transmission across China on Wednesday, according to the National Health Commission, and the city’s case count has returned to its highest levels in two years.